datascopeanalytics/metis-data-science-bootcamp-prework/stats.md

 > *The older 1st edition is still available here:* [linky](http://www.greenteapress.com/thinkstats/)

-We will be focusing on the first 9 chapters.
+We will be focusing on the **first 9 chapters**.
 You can go through these chapters in 6 to 9 hours (depending on how familiar you are with statistics and python) Please do so.
 If it takes somewhat longer, that's fine.
 However, don't get stuck too long on a single chapter.
 This preparation will help you a lot, and it will